DHRI-Curriculum/insights/pages/anaconda-update.md

 4. When the terminal pops up, you will likely see either a window with black text over white background or colored text over a black background.You know you're in the right place when you see the `$`.

 5. In your terminal, type `conda --version` and press `Enter`.

----

     The output of your query will tell you which version of Anaconda is installed on your computer. _E.g._, `conda 4.7.12`

-## How to make sure you have the current version installed
+## How to make sure you have the current version of Anaconda installed

-From your terminal, type `conda update -n root conda` and press `Enter`.
+To access your terminal, follow the steps for your operating system above.
+Once inside your terminal, type `conda update -n root conda` and press <kbd>enter</kbd>.
 Your computer will then retrieve from the web the latest version of Anaconda and install it in your selected environment.

-## Making sure all packages are up-to-date
+## Making sure all Python packages are up-to-date in your Anaconda installation

-From your terminal, type `conda update --all` and press `Enter`.
+To access your terminal, follow the steps for your operating system above.
+Once inside your terminal, type `conda update --all` and press <kbd>enter</kbd>.

 This command will update all packages in the current environment to the latest version.